awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.01.md

    </html>
    ```
 **Note**
-You set the endpoint to indicate that you are creating the table in DynamoDB on your computer\.
+You set the endpoint to indicate that you are creating the table in Amazon DynamoDB on your computer\.
 In the `createMovies` function, you specify the table name, primary key attributes, and its data types\.
 The `ProvisionedThroughput` parameter is required, but the downloadable version of DynamoDB ignores it\. \(Provisioned throughput is beyond the scope of this tutorial\.\)